active-logic/activelogic-cs/Doc/Reference/Logging.md

 **TIP:** Always use `Eval` in combination with `return`.

-Whenever logging a status, you may attach a message using the indexing syntax:
+Whenever logging a status, you may also attach a custom message using the indexing syntax:

 ```cs
 public status Defend(){